The bottom line — comparison table for the three swing-friendly firms

 FundedNext — a low-cost newcomer with several models to try

-FundedNext is a newcomer founded in 2022 and based in the UAE (Dubai).
-It stands out for the flexibility of choosing among several models — the two-stage Evaluation, the one-stage Express, Stellar, and more — and for low evaluation fees.
+FundedNext is a newcomer founded in 2022 and based in Dubai.
+Its draw is flexibility — a choice of several models, from the two-stage Evaluation to the one-stage Express, Stellar, and more — plus low evaluation fees.

 Why it suits swing trading

-- Evaluation fees start at $59, a low price band that makes it easy to test a swing strategy in small size
+- Evaluation fees start at $59, cheap enough to test a swing strategy in small size

-- The profit split starts at 80% and reaches up to 90% on meeting conditions
+- The profit split starts at 80% and rises to 90% if you meet the conditions

-- The minimum trading requirement is five days, so you are not forced into a short sprint
+- The minimum trading requirement is five days, so you are not pushed into a sprint

 Caveats (from a swing perspective)

-- It has a short operating history (since 2022) and revises rules and profit splits fairly often, so you need to check the latest terms each time
+- Its history is short (since 2022) and it revises rules and profit splits fairly often, so re-check the latest terms each time

-- The UAE regulatory environment has shifted in recent years, so if you are in it for the long term, keep an eye on regulatory developments as well
+- The UAE regulatory environment has shifted in recent years — worth watching if you plan to stay long term

 For details, see FundedNext compared with other firms.